YinkaEnoch/esusu-confam/README.md

 ## Documentation

-The documentation is available on `/api/v1/docs`
+The documentation is available via `/api/v1/docs`